Can You Teach Abroad as a Non-Native English Speaker? Hear from Teachers Doing Just That!

 With only about 10 percent of the population speaking in English in Chile, it is a good market for teaching English as a foreign language (TEFL).
 Aside from teachers from major English-speaking countries like the US and UK, non-native English speaking teachers from other countries come here as well, seeking employment at one of the many language schools in cities like Santiago.

-I was one of those teachers, and the first question I had when I got to Chile was: Can I teach English in your country?
-Upon arriving from the Philippines three years ago, a lot of people told me that I could work as an English teacher here.
-So, armed with my teaching credentials, I successfully applied at Bridge in Chile, and found myself among a diverse English-teaching staff that included some other teachers from non-native English speaking countries, ranging from Malaysia to France.
+Krzl, pictured above, was one of those teachers, and the first question she had upon arriving in Chile from her home country, the Philippines, was: Can I teach English in your country?
+As it turned out, a lot of people told her that she could work as an English teacher there so, armed with her teaching credentials, she successfully applied for a job at Bridge in Chile, and found herself among a diverse English-teaching staff that included other teachers from non-native English speaking countries, as well, ranging from Malaysia to France.

 Siddhartha “Sid,” English teacher from India

-One of these teachers is Siddhartha “Sid” Bhattacharya.
-Coming from India three years ago, he took a 4-week, onsite TEFL course, called the International Diploma in English Language Teaching, at Bridge in Santiago.
+When Siddhartha “Sid” Bhattacharya came to Chile from India three years ago, he took a 4-week, onsite TEFL course, called the International Diploma in English Language Teaching, at Bridge in Santiago.
 After the training and certification, he was absorbed into the company as an English teacher, kick-starting his career.

 There are even some teachers who come from Chile’s South American neighbors, like Marta Sojo, from Venezuela.
 Two years ago, she arrived in Chile and found a job post three days after.
 With “passion, hard work, and few hours of sleep,” she eventually got to acquiring more and more classes, especially in the peak season, which is usually from March to September.
 “I am very happy here,” she comments.